BasedLinux/bsd/doc/manual/source/development/testing.md

 ### Running tests

-You can run the whole testsuite with `meson test` from the Meson build directory, or the tests for a specific component with `meson test nix-store-tests`.
+You can run the whole testsuite with `meson test` from the Meson build directory, or the tests for a specific component with `meson test bsd-store-tests`.
 A environment variables that Google Test accepts are also worth knowing:

 1. [`GTEST_FILTER`](https://google.github.io/googletest/advanced.html#running-a-subset-of-the-tests)